nex3/nex3.github.io/source/blog/088-a-non-technical-intro-to-webmentions.md

 * Reposts (`class="u-repost-of"`): This usually indicates that you're reposting some or all of the content of another post with minimal additional content of your own.
-This is modeled on the Twitter retween more than the Tumblr reblog, which I think is better expressed as a reply.
+This is modeled on the Twitter retweet more than the Tumblr reblog, which I think is better expressed as a reply.

 * Likes (`class="u-like-of"`): This indicates that you're expressing